Competitive Program - Please see the main programs tab here for important club information!

 Signup sheets will be provided for each competition.
 If shifts remain, names will be placed to ensure all shifts are filled.
 If you are unable to work the shift your name has been assigned to, it is your responsibility to find someone who can.
 If you are unable to fulfill your volunteer hours at a competition, you will be required to be involved in other social events or fundraisers.

-If you’re unable to volunteer for the specified number of positions indicated in this manual, your account will be charged.
+If you’re unable to volunteer for the specified number of hours indicated in this manual, your account will be charged on June 1.
+There are many opportunities throughout the year to facilitate completing your volunteer hours.
 Please direct any questions to the SAQ Volunteer Coordinator.

-• $300 payment will be charged on March 31 if the following is not completed:
+- Limited competitive families - $300 payment will be charged if the following is not completed:

-Note: For those volunteers on the board or executive, your volunteer commitment is covered, as these positions require a higher time commitment throughout the year.
+Note: For those volunteers on the board, executive and/or officials, your volunteer commitment is covered, as these positions require a higher time commitment throughout the year.

 Team Member Commitment